 Check out the Cape Cod Beaches section of my site for tons of details about the various bodies of water, the beaches in each town, beach parking fees, etc.

 Some of the best whale watching on the entire eastern seaboard happens just a short distance off Cape Cod's coastline.
-So taking a whale watch cruise is at the top of many folks' list of "must-do"vacation activities.
+So taking a whale watch cruise is at the top of many families' list of "must-do" vacation activities.

 Excursion boats travel to the whale grounds every day (weather conditions permitting, of course,) from April to October.